 Roasting vegetables such as beets, sweet potatoes, turnips, and parsnips enhances their flavor because they caramelize and become even tastier as they cook.

-They’re very simple to cook — simply slice them up, spread them out on a baking sheet, spray with olive oil, season with your favorite herbs and spices, then bake in a 425°F oven for 45 minutes, stirring it once or twice.
+They’re very simple to cook — simply slice them up, spread them out on a baking sheet, spray them with olive oil, season them with your favorite herbs and spices, then bake in a 425°F oven for 45 minutes, stirring it once or twice.

 3. Wild Rice Pilaf With Sauteed Mushrooms

 This is perfect if you’re a vegetarian seeking something robust to serve alongside butternut squash soup.

 The earthy and nutty flavor of wild rice pilaf with mushrooms complements the sweetness of the sweet soup well.